Burmese names

-Burmese names lack the serial structure of most Western names.
-The Burmans have no customary matronymic or patronymic system and thus there is no surname at all.
-In the culture of Myanmar, people can change their name at will, often with no government oversight, to reflect a change in the course of their lives.
-Also, many Burmese names use an honorific, given at some point in life, as an integral part of the name.
+Burmese names (မြန်မာ အမည်) lack the serial structure of most Western names.
+Like other Mainland Southeast Asian people (except Vietnamese), the people of Myanmar have no customary matronymic or patronymic naming system and no tradition of surnames.
+Although other Mainland Southeast Asian countries such as Thailand, Laos, Cambodia, and Malaysia introduced the use of surnames or patronyms in the early 20th century, Myanmar never introduced the use of surnames and lacks surnames in the modern day.
+Instead, Burmese names use an honorific prefix to reflect the person's stage in life and position in society.

 Traditional and Western-style names

 Burmese names were originally one syllable, as in the cases of U Nu and U Thant ("U" being an honorific).
 In the mid-20th century, many Burmese started using two syllables, albeit without any formal structure.
-In the late 1890s, British scholars observed that Rakhines commonly adopted three-syllable names whereas Burmans were still using one or two at most.
+In the late 1890s, British scholars observed that Arakanese commonly adopted three-syllable names whereas Burmans were still using one or two at most.
 As they become more familiar with Western culture, Burmese people are gradually increasing the number of syllables in their children's names, by use of various structures.
 Today, names with up to four syllables are common for men and up to five for women.

 Scholars such as Thant Myint-U have argued that the rise of complex Burmese personal names resulted from the collapse of the Burmese monarchy, which ended the sophisticated system of Pali-Burmese styles, crown service and gentry titles, leaving the majority of Burmese with single-syllable names.
 Former titles, such as min (မင်း; "leader") were re-appropriated as part of personal names.

 For example, Burmese nationalist Aung San's parents were named Pha (ဖာ) and Suu (စု), both of which are single-syllable names.
 His birth name was Htain Lin (ထိန်လင်း), but he changed his name to Aung San (အောင်ဆန်း) later in life.
 His child is named Aung San Suu Kyi (အောင်ဆန်းစုကြည်).
 The first part of her name, "Aung San", is from her father's name at the time of her birth.
 "Suu" comes from her grandmother.
 "Kyi" comes from her mother, Khin Kyi (ခင်ကြည်).
 The addition of the father or mother's name in a person's name is now quite frequent, although it does not denote the development of a family name.
 Other nomenclature systems are used as well.